Yesterday, Today and Tomorrow: Renzo and the Rolls

 - Dark brown dress socks

-- Fawn glen plaid wool five-button raglan coat with side pockets and half-tab single-button cuffs
+- Fawn glen plaid wool 5-button reversible raglan coat with side pockets and half-tab single-button cuffs

 - Gold wristwatch with white square dial on dark brown leather strap